sphinx-gallery/sphinx-gallery/doc/getting_started.rst

       	├── example.py
       	└── README.txt (or .rst)

-``doc`` is the Sphinx 'source directory' and it contains the Sphinx base files.
+``doc`` is the Sphinx 'source directory' and it contains the Sphinx base configuration files.
 Default versions of these base files can obtained from executing ``sphinx-quickstart`` (more details at `Sphinx-quickstart
 <http://www.sphinx-doc.org/en/master/usage/quickstart.html>`_).
 Sphinx
 ``.rst`` source files are generally also placed here (none included in our example directory structure above) but these are